Empathy in Health Care: 11 Tips To Improve This Skill

 Improves overall patient outcomes

 The provider-patient connection is crucial in building loyalty, identifying private information, reducing the risk of misdiagnoses and improving compliance with medical advice.
 The combination of these elements contributes to a significant improvement in overall health outcomes.
-In return, good outcomes help medical professionals feel they’ve done their job well, which helps prevent physician burnout.
+In return, good patient outcomes help medical professionals feel accomplished.
+This also helps prevent physician burnout and dissatisfaction with work.

 11 tips for improving empathy skills